A Call For Action

-On September 28, Fayetteville Observer hosted a Child Abuse Forum.
+Fayetteville Observer hosted a Child Abuse Prevention Forum on September 28, 2017.
 The Panelists included Brenda Jackson, Cumberland’s DSS director; Michael Becketts, assistant secretary at state DHHS; District Attorney Billy West; Rick Glazier, director of N.C.
 Justice Center; Michelle Hughes, director of NC Child; and police Sgt.
 Peggy Smith, who investigates crimes against children.
 Panelists covered a lot of ground in just over an hour.
-Most important was the point that child abuse and neglect is not a DSS problem, or a Raleigh problem.
+Most notable was the point that child abuse and neglect is not a DSS problem or a Raleigh problem.
 It belongs to all of us.
 If you suspect that a child could be in danger but do nothing about it, it’s on you.
 If you support local or state leaders who don’t consider abuse prevention a priority, with the funding to back it up, it’s on you.
 If we as a community don’t wage war on domestic violence, opioid addiction, poverty, lack of education, lack of alcohol treatment and lack of mental health services, guess what: It’s on us.

 Fayetteville Observer Articles:

 - Observer Investigation: Deaths point to crisis in NC’s child welfare system

 - Is North Carolina doing enough to prevent child deaths?

 - No single solution to reduce child abuse

 - Prosecuting child abuse

 - Our View: A failing system puts our children at grave risk

 - Observer Forum: Finding solutions to our child welfare crisis

 - What to do if you suspect child abuse